magepal/magento2-guest-to-customer/README.md

 ## Guest to Customer for Magento2

 Quickly and easily convert existing guest checkout customers to registered customers.
-Perfect for reordering or modifying existing order without having to manually copying all of customer existing billing and shipping information.
+Perfect for reordering or modifying existing order without having to manually copy all of your customer existing billing and shipping information.

 #### Customer Dashboard
 ![guest to customer - frontend](https://image.ibb.co/d7qhfx/Customer_Dashboard_Guest_to_Customer_for_Magento2.gif)